lekeodewuyi/cloud-resource-orchestration/README.md

 # Google Cloud Platform Resource (GCP) Orchestration

-This is a simple execution of GCP Compute Engine deployments based on the number of users using a chat app
+This is a suite to deploy GCP Compute Engine resource based on the number of users using a chat app.